pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 # Probability Theory

 - Let p(B=r) = 0.4 and p(B=b) = 0.6 (frequentist view: this is how many times the guy who picked the fruit picked each box (in the limit of infinitely many pickings), i.e. the picker had a tendency to pick the blue one more often).
 	- Suppose that we pick a box at random, and it turns out to be the blue box.
-What's the probability of picking an apple ?
+What's the probability of picking an apple?
-	- What's the (overall) probability of choosing an apple ?
+	- What's the (overall) probability of choosing an apple?
 	- Suppose we picked an orange.
-Which box did it come from ?
+Which box did it come from?
 - prior vs posterior explain intuitively (e.g. "evidence favouring the red box")
 - independence intuitively (e.g. "independent of which box is chosen")